IbcAlpha/IBC/userguide.md

 - if you do not specify a configuration file name, IBC will expect to find a file named `config.ini` in the current computer user's private filestore.
-For Windows users, the location is `%HOMEDRIVE%%HOMEPATH%\Documents\IBC`.
+For Windows users, the location is `%USERPROFILE%\Documents\IBC`.
 For Unix users, it is `~/ibc`.

 ### Starting IBC